Skip to content

 • Parking sensors – these are designed to reduce the risk of minor bumps, which account for the vast majority of claims.
 This type of modification could mean you’re seen as a safety-first driver, which may reduce your premiums.

 • Exhaust – changing the exhaust system could enhance the performance of the car.
-Any changes to the original performance can affect the speed of your car, and insurance providers see this as a risk.
+Any changes to the original performance can affect the speed of your car, which insurance providers may see as a risk.

-Some cars can also be modified to make them easier to use for drivers with disabilities, such as wheelchair ramps and lifts, altered foot pedals, hand controls and steering aids.
+Some cars can also be modified to make them easier to use for drivers with disabilities.
+For example:

 All modifications, no matter how minor, have the potential to affect the cost of your car insurance.
 In many instances, car modifications could lead to higher premiums.
-But the good news is that not all car insurance for modified cars comes with sky-high costs.
+But shopping around could help you find a cheaper quote.

 Why does it cost more to insure a modified car?